DataDog/datadog-sca-github-action/README.md

 # datadog-sca-github-action

 Run a Datadog [Software Composition Analysis][1] job in your GitHub Action workflows.
+This action invokes [Datadog osv-scanner][3] on your codebase and uploads the results into Datadog.

 ## Library Inventory Generation